 Depending on the situation, it might make more sense to use the simple text-focused logo version, or else embrace the circular design version.
 Both are lovely examples of alternate logos that can be used in different situations which still support the overall brand identity.

-Don't forget, you can grab my free guide and design your own alternate logo in Canva today, just click the button below!
+Don't forget, you can grab my free guide and design your own alternate logo in Canva today, just fill out the form above or below!

 When should you use the alternate logo?